guidemetothemoon/kristhecodingunicorn/content/english/post/ado-auditing-1.md

 In Part 2 of this blog post series we're going to take a look at how we can export Azure DevOps audit logs to Splunk and in Part 3 we'll take a look at how we can export Azure DevOps audit logs to Azure Event Grid.

-That\'s it from me this time, thanks for checking in!
+That's it from me this time, thanks for checking in!

 If this article was helpful, I\'d love to hear about it!
 You can reach out to me on LinkedIn, Twitter, GitHub or by using the contact form on this page 😺